Parallel Storage Allocation

 Fragmentation

-• The user footprint is the maximum over time of the number U of bytes in use by the user program (allocated but not freed).
+of bytes in use by the user program (allocated but not freed).
 This is measuring the peak memory usage.
 It’s not necessarily equal to the sum of the sizes that you have allocated so far, because you might have reused some of that.
-So the user footprint is the peak memory usage and number of bytes.
+So the user footprint is the peak memory usage and number of bytes. -

-• The allocator footprint is the maximum over time of the number A of bytes of memory provided to the allocator by the operating system.
-The reason why the allocator footprint could be larger than the user footprint, is that when you ask the OS for some memory, it could give you more than what you asked for.
+of bytes of memory provided to the allocator by the operating system.
+The reason why the allocator footprint could be larger than the user footprint, is that when you ask the OS for some memory, it could give you more than what you asked for. -

 Modern 64-bit processors provide about $2^{48}$ bytes of virtual address space.
 A big server might have $2^{40}$ bytes of physical memory.